Drone Photography Tips and Tricks

 Laws and Rules

 Safety always comes first.
-Before you actually take your drone off of the ground, you need to keep all the laws and regulation in mind about the UAV, which is assigned by the government.
-Although many of the rules apply to those using drone commercially, many of us actually do it for fun, so all of the rules may not affect us.
+Before you actually take your drone off of the ground, you need to keep all the laws and regulations in mind about the UAV, which is assigned by the government.
+Although many of the rules apply to those using drones commercially, many of us actually do it for fun, so all of the rules may not affect us.